- Overview

 The AppInstallRequest

-is Accepted.
-The actions update to create or cancel the license.
+The actions update to Cancel and Create license.

-, “Pat the provider’s,” account, navigate to the Licenses menu and select “Actions.”
+Next, navigate to the Licenses menu and select Renewals.

-An “Actions for License” modal opens with an option to renew or expire the license.
 Per the Daml contract, licenses are created in an expired state.
-To activate the license, it must be renewed.
+To activate the license, a renewal payment request must be issued.

 .